rgwch/webelexis/server/README.md

 > A service oriented server for elexis

-Read [Vorbereitung](vorbereitung.md) for instaruction how to setup.
+Read [Vorbereitung](vorbereitung.md) for instructions how to setup.